 PTSD is often thought of as an illness that soldiers get after going to war.
 We now know that PTSD is much more complicated than that.
-Any person of any age may develop PTSD after experiencing other types of trauma such as:
+Any person of any age may develop PTSD after experiencing traumas such as:

 - Physical harm or threats of harm